THREAD-3-2/lie_group_time_integrator/docs/sphpend.rst

  The spherical pendulum: description of the problem
 ===================================================

-We consider the Lie group setting as in the paper by Elena Celledoni, Ergys Çokaj, Andrea Leone, Davide Murari and Brynjulf Owren, "Lie group integrators for mechanical systems", International Journal of Computer Mathematics, 99:1, 58-88.
+We consider the Lie group setting as in the paper `(Elena Celledoni, Ergys Çokaj, Andrea Leone, Davide Murari & and Brynjulf Owren, (2021) International Journal of Computer Mathematics) <https://doi.org/10.1080/00207160.2021.1966772>`_.
 We limit ourselves to the case of a single spherical pendulum.
 The equations in this case are: